sakshisaraswat09/QueryCraft/README.md

 # **QueryCraft**

 ### **Overview**
 **QueryCraft** is a web-based application that allows users to input SQL queries and view corresponding results.
-This project is built for the **Atlan Frontend Internship Task 2025**, focusing on user experience, performance, and smooth UI interactions.

 ⚡ **Note:** This is a dummy SQL query runner.
 The displayed results are pre-defined and not actually executed against a database.